aragon/aragon-court/docs/6-external-interface/1-aragon-court.md

 ### 6.1.1 Events

-No custom events are implemented by `AragonCourt`
+No custom events are implemented by `AragonCourt`.

 ### 6.1.2.
 Getters